easegress-io/easegress/doc/reference/filters.md

 ### proxy.RequestMatcherSpec

 Polices:
-- If policy is empty or `general`, matcher match requests with `headers` and `urls`.
+- If the policy is empty or `general`, matcher match requests with `headers` and `urls`.
-- If policy is `ipHash`, matcher match requests if their ip hash value less than `permil`.
+- If the policy is `ipHash`, the matcher match requests if their IP hash value is less than `permil``.
-- If policy is `headerHash`, matcher match requests if their header hash value less than `permil`, use key of `headerHashKey`.
+- If the policy is `headerHash`, the matcher match requests if their header hash value is less than `permil`, use the key of `headerHashKey`.
-- If policy is `random`, matcher match requests with probability `permil`/1000.
+- If the policy is `random`, the matcher matches requests with probability `permil`/1000.

 | Name | Type | Description | Required |
 | ---- | ---- | ----------- | -------- |